-In this blog post, we at House in Order Property Management will provide an overview of the key components behind Fair Housing Laws in North Carolina so that you can understand your rights fully and run your business in accordance with them.
+In this blog post, we at House in Order Property Management will provide an overview of the key components behind the laws of fair housing in North Carolina so that you can understand your rights fully and run your business in accordance with them.

 What Fair Housing Means

-The Fair Housing Act applies to all aspects of real estate and housing matters including renting or purchasing a North Carolina property as well as advertising practices and lending requirements.
+The Federal Fair Housing Act applies to all aspects of real estate and housing matters including renting or purchasing a North Carolina property as well as advertising practices and lending requirements.

 What Does the North Carolina Fair Housing Act Cover?